Registration begins for vaccination for 15-18 age group population in Delhi | Health

 ''The Omicron variant of the virus is infecting people and it's spreading, but those who are vaccinated are largely asymptomatic, and essentially the unvaccinated ones are needing hospitalisation more.
 So, would appeal to people to wear mask, and get vaccinated at the earliest, if eligible,'' Panigrahi said.

-Fortis units at Vasant Kunj, Shalimar Bagh, and Okhla, will be the vaccination centers of the healthcare group, he said.
+Fortis units at Vasant Kunj, Shalimar Bagh and Okhla, will be the vaccination centres of the healthcare group, he said.

 ''Depending on the footfall, we can step up the logistics.
-Also, a team of pediatricians will be on standby in case there is any adverse events reported in a beneficiary,'' he said.
+Also, a team of paediatricians will be on standby in case there is any adverse events reported in a beneficiary,'' he said.

 ''We had formed a core expert group last year to tackle the pandemic, and around mid-2021 we made a sub-group, paediatric core expert group to assess the situation and suggest ways to handle a crisis,'' the doctor said.

-A spokesperson of Max healthcare group said Max hospital, Saket, and a few other units will be part of the vaccination exercise for the children group.
+A spokesperson of Max healthcare group said, Max hospital, Saket and few other units will be part of the vaccination exercise for the children group.

 ''Paediatricians will be on standby when the vaccination begins for this group,'' she said.